 - In the case of VMware Cloud on AWS only;

-- The Add-ons or any other service, for example VMware Cost Insight, will be available under My Services using header icon
+- The Add-ons or any other service, for example VMware Log Intelligence, will be available under My Services using header icon

 Providers need to provision different services for differing tenants at any time.
 Previously a provider needed to request service invitation, using the invitation email received, create tenant organization, onboard services, then deploy and configure.
 This was cumbersome and now simplified with automation – the provisioning of services for the tenants is now just a few clicks and is customizable to your needs.
 No more hassles requesting service invitations, waiting for the invitations and searching for the emails to do tenant onboarding or having to deal with expired invitations.

 Service activation for the tenant can be done with few steps as below: